dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End With

 As you can see, this code tells tell Excel that the next few statements apply to the Selection object.
 This is why all the statements inside the With-End With structure begin with a dot.
-You’re simply avoiding the need to reference the same object
+You're simply avoiding the need to reference the same object

 over and over (in this case, the Selection object).
 This not only means less typing